sylvester127/sylvester127/README.md

 - 🏦 **Core Banking System Operation**: Developed and maintained systems at a savings bank using Pro\*C, Delphi, and Oracle
 - 🧾 **Internal Tools**: Built and maintained menus for internal use, handled data extraction and report automation
-- 🧰 **Frontend Development**: Participated in building a customer request system using Java + Spring, componentized frontend UI
+- 🧰 **Full-stack Development**: Built a customer request system using Java + Spring, including backend logic and componentized frontend UI
 - 🤖 **RPA Migration & Development**: Led RPA migration project from Automation Anywhere to A.Works

 ---